Most Americans Support Student Loan Cancellation, Stock Trading Bans, and Permanent Daylight Saving Time

-- Canceling a portion of student loan debt remains broadly supported and increases the share who say Biden has kept his promises.
+Canceling at least a portion of student loan debt improves the perception Biden is keeping his campaign promises.

 Canceling Some Student Loan Debt Remains Popular and Is Most Supported By Younger, Black, and Hispanic Americans